tevslin/debate_team/README.md

 ## ideas for enhancement
 Let one or more of the debaters be humans

 Empoweer the debaters to do research

 Empower the judge to fact-check

 Implement with an open source LLM

 ## privacy
 No code here explititly collects any information of any kind.
-However, some usage stastics are available fro both github and Streamlit.
+However, some usage stastics are available from both github and Streamlit.

 ## disclaimer
 This allcome with no warrabnty of any kind nor any promise to fix problems or maintain compatabity with the code it uses.
-However, bug reprorts, issues, and enhancement pull reuests are welcone.
+However, bug reprorts, issues, and enhancement pull requests are welcome.